pietrygamat/logiops/DBus-Interface.md

      └ devices (read, string[])
 ```

-## Nickname system
+## Nickname system (or <#> placeholder)

-I still haven't figured out this part, all I know is that I don't want the device name to refer to the raw path.
+Devices and receivers will be assigned a number starting from zero.
+When the device is disconnected, this number is freed.
+A connected device will always use the lowest available number